 In accordance with section 773(e) of the Act, we calculated constructed value based on the sum of the respondents' material and fabrication costs, SG&A expenses, profit, and U.S. packing costs.
 We calculated the COP component of constructed value as described above in the "Calculation of Cost of Production" section of this memorandum.
 In accordance with section 773(e)(2)(A) of the Act, we based SG&A expenses and profit on the amounts incurred and realized by the respondents in connection with the production and sale of the foreign like product in the ordinary course of trade, for consumption in the foreign country.
-Commerce's normal practice is to rely on the financial information most contemporaneous with the period of review.58 Because the majority of this period fell within fiscal year 2016 rather than fiscal year 2017, we relied on Inmax and Region's G&A and financial expense rates for fiscal year 2016-2017.
+Commerce's normal practice is to rely on the financial information most contemporaneous with the period of review.
+Because the majority of Region's fiscal year 2017-2018 fell within this period, we have relied on Inmax and Region's general and administrative and financial expense rates for fiscal years 2017 and 2017-2018, respectively.